 \subsection{Gate Activation and Cell-Update}

-\textit{Activation MFU} is as a configurable multi-functional component, composed of several arithmetic units for doing some floating-point operations such as addition, division and exponentiation.
-By combining these units, we implement the two activation functions (sigmoid and hyperbolic tangent) applied to each gate's outputs.
-We use the same approach proposed in~\cite{DBLP:journals/corr/abs-1711-07480} in order to configure MFU data transfer based on each activation function.
-For instance, MFU carries out the following actions to get the sigmoid of $X$: -1em
+\textit{Activation MFU} is as a configurable multi-functional unit, composed of different arithmetic functions operating several floating-point operations including shift, addition, division, and exponentiation.
+By combining these units, we implement the two activation functions (sigmoid and hyperbolic tangent) applied to the gate's outputs.
+We use the same approach proposed in~\cite{DBLP:journals/corr/abs-1711-07480}, in order to configure MFU data transfer based on each activation function.
+For instance, MFU carries out the following actions to get the sigmoid of $X$:

--0.5em Based on our synthesis evaluation using Synopsys Design Compiler~\cite{Synopsys} combined with 32nm technology library, we calculate MFU's critical-path-delay as 29.14 ns for hyperbolic tangent function.
-We then partition the operations in a way to efficiently pipeline them, achieving a 1-cycle latency for performing the activation function on each gate's output.
+Based on our synthesis evaluation using Synopsys Design Compiler~\cite{s111} combined with 32nm technology library, we calculate MFU's critical-path-delay as 29.14 ns for hyperbolic tangent function.
+We then partition these operations as shown in Figure~\ref{f:lstmDesign}, to efficiently pipeline them, achieving 1-cycle latency for performing the activation function on each gate's output.

-As soon as all the gates' activation results are ready, \textit{Cell Updater} starts the following two sequential tasks: updating the cell-state, and generation of the hidden outputs.
+As soon as all the four gates' activation results are ready, \textit{Cell Updater} starts the following two sequential tasks: updating the cell-state, and producing the hidden outputs.
 Regarding the calculation of cell-state ($c_t$), \textit{Cell Updater} uses the outputs of input, forget and cell-update gates, plus the previous cell-state (see Figure~\ref{f:lstmComp}).
 Then, to compute the hidden outputs ($h_t$), a hyperbolic tangent is applied to the new cell state, and the result is multiplied by the mask generated from the output gate.
-Therefore, \textit{Cell-Updater} is also a multi-functional unit that includes an additional point-wise vector-multiplication unit compared to the \textit{Activation MFU}.
+Therefore, \textit{Cell-Updater} also includes an A-MFU plus several point-wise fp16-multiply vector units and a fp32-add vector unit.
 We pipeline all the operations in order to assure that the calculation of every $\frac{K}{4}$ elements of hidden outputs (combining the 4 gates outputs) finish at each cycle (providing that pipeline is always full).